Episcopal Diocese of Taiwan

-The Episcopal Diocese of Taiwan (臺灣聖公會 (Taiwan Holy Catholic Church)), also known as the Taiwan Episcopal Church, is the Anglican diocese in Taiwan and a member diocese of the Episcopal Church of the United States.
+The Episcopal Diocese of Taiwan (臺灣聖公會), also known as the Taiwan Episcopal Church, is the Anglican diocese in Taiwan and a member diocese of the Episcopal Church of the United States.
 It was established in 1954, five years after Chinese Episcopalians fled from mainland China to Taiwan following the Chinese Communist Revolution in 1949.

-Early leadership included American military chaplains connected to The Church of the Good Shepherd or St. John's, but in 1965 the Diocese elected its first Chinese bishop.
+Early leadership included American military chaplains connected to the Church of the Good Shepherd or St. John's, but in 1965 the Diocese elected its first Chinese bishop.
 In late 2019 Lennon Yuan-Jung Chang was elected the sixth Bishop of Taiwan, and was consecrated on February 22, 2020.

 It is a diocese of Province 8 of the Episcopal Church in the United States of America.
+In 2024, the diocese reported average Sunday attendance (ASA) of 669 persons.

+Keith Chen-Cheng Li elected seventh Bishop of Taiwan on May 9, 2026.